astropy/asdf-astropy/docs/asdf-astropy/example.rst

 or many models, so that individual schemas only handle the parameters specific to that model.
 Additionally, this schema uses the latest tag for ``quantity``, so that models can retain information about units and quantities.
-References allow previously defined but objects to be used inside new custom types, while the direct reference to a specific tag is preferred when possible as this allows ASDF to more confidently validate both the schema itself and the ASDF files which make use of it.
+References allow previously defined schemas to be used inside new custom types, while the direct reference to a specific tag is preferred when possible as this allows ASDF to more confidently validate both the schema itself and the ASDF files which make use of it.

 Finally, we can create the **tag** itself.
 This is done by creating an entry in a manifest for the tag.
-An example manifest entry for this model would look something
+The manifest entry is where the **tag** gets associated with the schemas that are used by **ASDF** to validate the ASDF file.
+An example manifest entry for this model would look something like:
-like:

 .. code-block:: yaml